 “When we feel hunger but we cannot find any food, we tighten the sash, because we can forget hunger with tightened tummies by the sash.
 So the sash is a useful tool to forget hunger”

 Mangyan people have lived with hunger in mountain.
 However, they don’t want to leave their mountain.
 Therefore, they must think about a method to live with hunger.

 But Mangyan people live with hunger.

-I hope that our support can help them.
-Would you help them too?
+I believe that our support can help them.

 Maki Tsukamoto reporting from Mindoro, the Philippines April 27, 2014

 The Mindoro Project in Philippines has been operated again for another month.
 ICA has finished distributing vegetable seeds in 14 sites; in addition, we will distribute fertilizers and seedlings of fruit trees in April.

 In this project, we have visited in many Mangyan villages.
 Most of Mangyan people have few chances to meet and see foreigners, and they usually show wariness to us the first time when we visit, because of their misunderstanding that ICA is a private company to look for the mining on the island.
 (Mindoro island has very rich mine resources).
 Therefore, ICA has explained to them that we are a NGO, not a private company; in addition, local staff have communicated with them and stayed in their villages.

 ICA operates this emergency aid agriculture replacement and expansion project until May.
 Several distributed seeds have already germinated in the beneficiaries’ gardens.
 Vegetables will come to their tables soon.